Yudhishthira: Reign after the war

-After getting victory in the war, Yudhishthira was crowned as the Emperor of Hastinapura and reigned for 36 years.
+After getting victory in the war, Yudhishthira did not wish to rule and instead wanted to retire to the forest.
+His brothers and Bhishma convinced him to accept the crown, and he reigned for 36 years as the Emperor of Hastinapura.

 Fifty days after the war, Yudhishthira and the royal families visited Bhishma, who had been lying on the bed of arrows since his defeat.
 Bhishma bestowed the new king with Anushasana, teaching the new king in series of dharma and royal conducts, before the elder guardian surrendered his life by his own will.
 Yudhishthira then cremated the former protector of Hastinapur in a great ceremony.

 Later, he performed the Ashvamedha on Krishna and Vyasa's insistence.
 In this sacrifice, a horse was released to wander for a year, and Yudhishthira's brother Arjuna led the Pandava army, following the horse.
 The kings of all the countries where the horse wandered were asked to submit to Yudhishthira's rule or face war.
 All paid tribute, once again establishing Yudhishthira as the undisputed Emperor of Bharatavarsha.

 During his reign, Yudhisthira duly consulted with and reported to Dhritarashtra on governances.
-After 15 years, the former king, his consort Gandhari, Queen Mother Kunti, and Prime Minister Vidura decided to retire to the forest, where they pass away years later.
+After 15 years, the former king, his consort Gandhari, Queen Mother Kunti, and Prime Minister Vidura decided to retire to the forest, where they passed away years later in a forest fire.
 These events greatly saddened Yudhishthira and the Pandavas brothers.